DudeNation/dudenation.github.io/_posts/2024-11-18-intigriti-ctf.md

 ![Biocorp](/assets/img/Intigriti-ctf_2024/biocorp.png)

 ### Solution
 We look around the website and find nothing interesting.
-Let's check the source code which is provided by the challenge.
+Let's check the source code which is provided by the challenge. <br>
 ![Biocorp Source Code](/assets/img/Intigriti-ctf_2024/biocorp_source_code.png)

 We notice some interesting things in the source code.